lambda-fairy/maud/docs/content/index.md

 It's implemented as a macro, `html!`, which compiles your markup to specialized Rust code.
-This unique approach makes Maud templates blazing fast, super type-safe, and easy to deploy.
+This unique approach makes Maud templates fast, type-safe, and easy to deploy.

 [template engine]: https://www.simple-is-better.org/template/